PDAL/PDAL/doc/stages/writers.bpf.rst

     all points are stored contiguously, followed by the second bytes of all points, etc.  See the BPF specification for further information.

+bundledfile
+  Path of file to be written as a bundled file (see specification).
+The path part of the filespec is removed and the filename is stored as part of the data.
+This option can be specified as many times as desired.

 header_data
   Base64-encoded data that will be decoded and written following the standard BPF header.